Elles (series)

-Elles (Them) is a 1896 series of color lithographs created by French artist Henri de Toulouse-Lautrec.
+Elles (Them) is an 1896 series of color lithographs created by French artist Henri de Toulouse-Lautrec.
 They are part of his series of works based on scenes from French brothels he was known to visit from 1892 to 1895.
 Elles was first published by Gustave Pellet and exhibited in Paris at the 20th Salon des Cent on April 22, 1896.
 The show attracted little initial attention and sold poorly, as it portrayed a sympathetic depiction of prostitutes undergoing their everyday routine devoid of eroticism.
 Artist Edvard Munch was known to have bought an entire set of lithographs.

 Background

 In the mid-1890s, French artist Henri de Toulouse-Lautrec (1864–1901) frequented brothels on the rue d'Amboise and the rue des Moulins.
 He often took friends or relatives along with him to socialize in the brothels.
 He was open about his predilection for prostitutes, feeling more at home among them than in aristocratic society where he was treated as an outcast due to his disability of being short-statured.
 Lautrec had the outward appearance of dwarfism, attributed to a genetic condition.
 At home in the brothels, he was known as "Monsieur Henri" where he would draw the women during their downtime.
 Biographer Julia Frey writes that Lautrec, "became, in a sense, one of the family to the women in the brothels, a friend and confidant, eating meals with them, getting to know their problems, participating in their gossip, observing them in their various occupations and pleasures."
 He even helped decorate the brothels.
 Along the way, he created hundreds of paintings and drawings of prostitutes going about their everyday life.
 When his mother eventually found out, she asked a priest to take him to task.
 In response, Lautrec told the priest, "I'm digging my grave with my cock".
 Lautrec died in 1901 due to complications from syphilis and alcoholism.